CBrophy/omicron/README.md

 Java implementation of crond with monitoring/alerting features.
 Works with the existing crontab file format.

-Third-party dependencies are: maven, guava, joda-time, junit, and javax mail.
+Third-party dependencies are: maven, guava, junit, and javax mail.

 Current Functional Requirements
 ===============================